ashincoder/StarVim/README.md

 ![Telescope](https://github.com/ashincoder/StarVim/blob/screenshots/Telscope_mediafiles.png)

 # global config
-The config is user-freindly so that the user only has to edit 1 file instead of 10 files
+The config is user-freindly so that the user only has to edit 1 file for custom settings and 1 file to install builtin plugins instead of 10 files
 ![global-config](https://github.com/ashincoder/StarVim/blob/screenshots/global-config.png)

 # Treesitter Parser